 Thus, Jean became one of the many victims known as “The Disappeared,” who are believed to be secretly murdered and buried in Northern Ireland.
 In later recollections of the events by Brendan Hughes to Belfast Project’s Anthony McIntyre, the former IRA member claimed that the paramilitary organization found a radio transmitter, which would be used to pass information about the republicans to the British, in the woman’s flat.
 Furthermore, he accused Jean of using her children as spies to gather information and share it with the British Army.
 Nonetheless, Jean’s children have denied all such claims.

-Informant Allegations Against Jean McConville Remain Unproven
+Informant Allegations Against Jean McConville Are Unproven

-In the aftermath, it wasn’t long before the Provisional IRA apologized for Jean’s disappearance.
+In the aftermath, it wasn’t long before the IRA apologized for Jean’s abduction and murder.
 Yet, they never retracted accusations of her being an informant to the British authorities.
 Jean’s family—including Helen McConville and her husband, Seamus McKendry, who helmed the movement revolving around the case of The Disappeared—have consistently denied that accusation.
 In fact, Nuala O’Loan, Northern Ireland’s first police Ombudsman—a government-appointed public advocate—cleared Jean of the informant allegations in her investigation’s report.
 As such, the IRA’s claims that Jean McConville was an informer remain disproved.
 In the end, Jean’s children reburied her in Lisburn’s Holy Trinity Graveyard.

 No One Has Been Convicted of Jean McConville’s Murder Yet